svet-b/grafana-mqtt-datasource/README.md

 - [Grafana documentation](https://grafana.com/docs/)
 - [Grafana Tutorials](https://grafana.com/tutorials/) - Grafana Tutorials are step-by-step guides that help you make the most of Grafana
 - [Grafana UI Library](https://developers.grafana.com/ui) - UI components to help you build interfaces using Grafana Design System

+## To Do

+- Move plotted values to the left (i.e. move time axis) even while no new data is being received.
+- Detect and report connection errors (e.g. at time of initial datasource setup).
+This is non-trivial due to https://github.com/mqttjs/MQTT.js/issues/876 and the fact that MqttClient.stream is not exposed in TypeScript